isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     Date next_weekday(Date);
     bool operator==(Date, Date);

-The "helper functions" have no need for direct access to the representation of a `Date`.
+The “helper functions” have no need for direct access to the representation of a `Date`.

 ##### Note

-This rule becomes even better if C++ gets ["uniform function call"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0251r0.pdf).
+This rule becomes even better if C++ gets “[uniform function call](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0251r0.pdf)”.

 ##### Exception